-4 Our application of materiality and an overview of the scope of our audit
+Our application of materiality and an overview of the scope of our audit

-Materiality for the financial statements as a whole was set at £1,050,000 (2015: £1,097,000), determined with reference to a benchmark of total assets, of which it represents 1% (2015: 1%).
+Materiality for the financial statements as a whole was set at $\mathfrak{L}1.01$ m (2016: $\mathfrak{L}1.05$ m), determined with reference to a benchmark of total assets, of which it represents 1% (2016: 1%).

-We reported to the Audit Committee any corrected or uncorrected identified misstatements exceeding £51,900 (2015: £54,800), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Audit Committee any corrected and uncorrected identified misstatements exceeding £50,600 (2016: £51,900), in addition to other identified misstatements that warranted reporting on qualitative grounds.

-Our audit of the Company was undertaken to the materiality level specified above and was performed at the head office of Dunedin LLP in Edinburgh.
+Our audit of the company was undertaken to the materiality level specified above and was performed at the investment manager's offices in Edinburgh.